FluxML/Mjolnir.jl/README.md

-Mjolnir is designed to be [highly customisable](https://github.com/MikeInnes/Mjolnir.jl/blob/master/docs/types.md), and to give as much control as possible to packages that depend on it.
+Mjolnir is designed to be [highly customisable](https://github.com/MikeInnes/Mjolnir.jl/blob/master/docs/types.md), and to give as much control as possible to packages that build on it.